extsys/reckoning.dev-V1/content/posts/2019-03-31-zotero-reference-manager.md

 > This project is a web interface that attempts to tame the overwhelming flood of papers on Arxiv.
 It allows researchers to keep track of recent papers, search for papers, sort papers by similarity to any paper, see recent popular papers, to add papers to a personal library, and to get personalized recommendations of (new or old) Arxiv papers.
 This code is currently running live at [www.arxiv-sanity.com](www.arxiv-sanity.com), where it's serving 25,000+ Arxiv papers from Machine Learning (cs.[CV|AI|CL|LG|NE]/stat.ML) over the last ~3 years.

 To summarize: this lets me filter arxiv papers based on tags relevant to me.
 Then, using SVM models based on my choices, recommends new and past papers.
 Additionally, you can get popular (based all user's library), trending (based on twitter), popular among friends papers as well.
-Talking of friends, if you want me to follow it there, please add me to your friend list as "sadanand.singh".
+Talking of friends, if you want me to follow there, please add me to your friend list as "sadanand.singh".

 Now, I have started using this website weekly, I add papers to library and recommendations keep improving.
 Other source of my relevant papers is twitter!
 Follow right people and you get a minefield of information.